-To find programs that require you to complete some college study before you apply, view the Collaborative University and College Programs PDF.
+To find programs that require you to complete some college study before you apply, view Collaborative University and College Programs.

 Nipissing University’s Bachelor of Science in Nursing (BScN) programs offer students a unique, flexible and collaborative education through its many partnerships as well as 4 unique, educational pathways to obtain a professional nursing degree.
 As a BScN student, you will gain relevant nursing theory and professional knowledge provided by a university education, along with practical experience in diverse clinical settings.